fomalsd/web3-unreal-sdk/README.md

 ## Console.log, warning, and errors
 Logs from the browser contexts will show up in your Unreal log under the LogSequence category.

+## Debugging
+Unreal Engine has an undocumented parameter, `-cefdebug=<port_number>`, that you can pass on the command line to use the Chrome devtools with.
+Thanks to `iktomi` on the Unreal Engien forums for this lifesaving tip.